 On January 12, 2015, legislation was enacted that established a permanent National Association of Registered Agents and Brokers (“NARAB II”).
 NARAB will create a national clearinghouse as a one-stop licensing system for agents and brokers operating outside of their home state.
 Agents and brokers will apply for membership in the Association, agreeing to strict standards and ethical requirements.
 NARAB will be governed by a board of state insurance commissioners and industry representatives with a goal of applying licensing, continuing education and nonresident insurance producer standards on a multi-state basis while preserving the laws of individual states.

-10 of the 13 inaugural members of the NARAB board have now been nominated by the President.
+10 of the 13 inaugural members of the NARAB board were nominated by President Obama before he left office.
 The nominees are eligible for a “fast-track” confirmation process in the Senate Banking Committee’s Executive Calendar.
 The three remaining board members to be nominated will be Insurance Commissioners, or possibly former Commissioners.
 Once approved, these ten nominees would constitute a quorum, thereby enabling NARAB to start fulfilling its mission.
 NARAB will be based in Washington DC as a nonprofit corporation and regulatory agency with authority to issue multistate licenses to agents and brokers.
 After becoming licensed in one’s home state, agents and brokers can obtain a nationwide license by becoming “members” of NARAB.
 President Trump has yet to nominate any board members, and it is uncertain at this point how he will act with regard to the implementation of this legislation.